Vyral/base-template/_posts/2023-01-05-recommendations-from-green-door-home-staging.md

 One of the basic things she does for most of her clients is a staging consultation, which typically happens when the home is occupied.
 During this consultation, Luise helps her clients visualize what the home could look like and prepare it to get the most profit.&nbsp;

 Luise says that kitchens and bathrooms are typically the areas that she has to deal with the most, as many people don’t see a problem with having things piled up on the counters and other areas.
-The issue here is that **you don’t want the buyer to feel like they won’t have room for all of their stuff.** Therefore, cabinets should have a comfortable amount of space in them and countertops should be cleared off.
+The issue here is that **you don’t want the buyer to feel like they won’t have room for all of their stuff.** Therefore, cabinets should have a comfortable amount of space in them, and countertops should be cleared off.
 There should be storage available for the buyer to see.&nbsp;

 {% include pullquote.html %}

 When Luise stages home, she is helping the owner sell the dream that when the buyer is in this house, they're going to be neat and organized, they’ll cook nice meals, the house will always be clean, etc. Buyers want to feel that way, and Luise helps create that atmosphere.&nbsp;

 Therefore, she recommends that laundry is picked up, rooms are clean, Kleenex boxes are put away, etc. Even family photos should be taken down, as they will distract the buyer when they’re walking through the house.
 It should look like you don’t live there.
-That changes the buyer’s mindset and helps them picture themselves in the home, not you. **This house is no longer your home, it’s a product, so you have to be able to detach yourself.&nbsp;**
+That changes the buyer’s mindset and helps them picture themselves in the home, not you. **This house is no longer your home; it’s a product, so you have to be able to detach yourself.&nbsp;**

 As an experienced agent, I know how much it matters to be able to walk through a home and see a completely neutral slate.
 There’s a lot to think about when staging, so make sure to talk to Luise with Green Door Home Staging to get her professional opinion.
 If you have any questions or want to be connected with her, call or email me anytime.&nbsp;